OrthoFinder/RECUR/docs/installation.markdown

   cd RECUR
   make install USE_CONDA=false
   ```
   When you run `make install USE_CONDA=false`, a prompt message will pop up on your terminal and ask your permission to use or create a `~/local/bin` under your home directory.
-If `y`, IQ-TREE2 and RECUR binaries will be saved in that directory on completion of the installation process.
+If `y`, IQ-TREE and RECUR binaries will be saved in that directory on completion of the installation process.
 If `n`, you will need to provide a name of the directory you wish to create or use relative to your home directory.

-  Please note that even if RECUR has a IQ-TREE2 binary shipped with it, running `make install USE_CONDA=false` will reinstall IQ-TREE2 to `~/local/bin` if you do not have IQ-TREE2 installed globally.
-If you already have IQ-TREE2 installed globally, the isntallation of IQ-TREE2 will be skipped.
+  Please note that even if RECUR has a IQ-TREE binary shipped with it, running `make install USE_CONDA=false` will reinstall IQ-TREE to `~/local/bin` if you do not have IQ-TREE installed globally.
+If you already have IQ-TREE installed globally, the isntallation of IQ-TREE will be skipped.
 The same as RECUR.
-By default, `make install USE_CONDA=false` will install the latest version of IQ-TREE2 and RECUR.
+By default, `make install USE_CONDA=false` will install the latest version of IQ-TREE and RECUR.
 If you wish to override your older version of those two softwares, you can run `make install USE_CONDA=false FORCE=true`.

-  You can also utilise the Makefile to only update the IQ-TREE2 binary.
-Running `make install_iqtree2 USE_CONDA=false FORCE=true` will only force to install/update the IQ-TREE2 binary inside the `~/local/bin`.
-If you have `sudo` access, you can also run `make install_iqtree2 USE_CONDA=false FORCE=true SYSTEM_WIDE=true` to install IQ-TREE2 inside `/usr/local/bin`.
-The default IQ-TREE2 version is `2.4.0`.
-To change the default version, you can run `make install_iqtree2 USE_CONDA=false FORCE=true IQTREE_VERSION=2.4.1` for instance.
+  You can also utilise the Makefile to only update the IQ-TREE binary.
+Running `make install_iqtree2 USE_CONDA=false FORCE=true` will only force to install/update the IQ-TREE binary inside the `~/local/bin`.
+If you have `sudo` access, you can also run `make install_iqtree2 USE_CONDA=false FORCE=true SYSTEM_WIDE=true` to install IQ-TREE inside `/usr/local/bin`.
+The default IQ-TREE version is `2.4.0`.

-  Once the IQ-TREE2 binary has installed, `make install USE_CONDA=false` will create a virtual enviroment named `recur_env` inside the `RECUR` scoure code directory, then install RECUR inside that virtual environment.
+  Once the IQ-TREE binary has installed, `make install USE_CONDA=false` will create a virtual enviroment named `recur_env` inside the `RECUR` scoure code directory, then install RECUR inside that virtual environment.
 Having installed RECUR, it will copy the recur binary file from the virtual environment to a `~/local/bin`.

   After running the above commands, please start a new terminal session or close your terminal and restart a new session.
 Then you can run RECUR globaly without needing to activate the virtual enviroment where you installed it everytime.